X

 There are 3 main ways you can add Google Analytics to your WordPress site:

-Use the links above to skip to the method you want to use.
+To make navigating this article simple, use the links above to skip to the method you want to use.

 Adding Google Analytics through MonsterInsights